 Corrie itself comprises a series of clusters of cottages and houses lining the inland side of the A841 main road, though some of them have their front gardens on the seaward side of it.
 Village services include a shop, a church and a village hall, and the Corrie Hotel, built in 1894.
 Sannox is more thinly spread out along the southern side of Sannox Bay, and is home to the Sannox Bay Hotel.

 North of Sannox the coast is only accessible to those prepared to don their boots and explore on foot.
-It is possible to follow a path from Sannox that leads for some nine miles along Arran's most remote stretch of coastline and past Ossian's Cave and the north easterly point of the island at the Cock of Arran to Lochranza.
+It is possible to follow a path from Sannox that leads for some nine miles along Arran's most remote stretch of coastline and past Ossian's Cave and the north-easterly point of the island to Lochranza.

 A surprising feature of Corrie is that it boasts two separate harbours, just over half a mile apart.
 There is also a substantial pier at Sannox.
 The more northerly of Corrie's two harbours is often called Corrie Port and was the stopping off point of the steamers that, from the mid 1800s, linked many of Arran's coastal villages with a wider network of Clyde ports.
 Today, Corrie Port is home to a couple of small boats and to a replica Viking longboat in regular use by the Arran Viking Society.
 Historically, the harbour here was also associated with the export of limestone quarried from caves in the hillside above.